awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-PrometheusEC2.md

     - files: ["C:\\ProgramData\\Amazon\\AmazonCloudWatchAgent\\prometheus_sd_1.yaml", "C:\\ProgramData\\Amazon\\AmazonCloudWatchAgent\\prometheus_sd_2.yaml"]
 ```

 The `global` section specifies parameters that are valid in all configuration contexts\.
-They also serve as defaults for other configuraiton sections\.
+They also serve as defaults for other configuration sections\.
 It contains the following parameters:
 + `scrape_interval`— Defines how frequently to scrape targets\.
 + `scrape_timeout`— Defines how long to wait before a scrape request times out\.